- Before you apply for a job

 Then, the introducee (Y) replies to both the introducer and X. This is also done in a specific format.
 Y must first thank the introducer and state that they are being moved to Bcc- i.e. they are no longer part of the correspondence.
 Then Y must address X and is then free to begin the discussion.

 This is also outlined in the example below:

-This is the best way of ensuring that all the important information is clear and concise and easy for the reader to understand and address.
-When replying to an email in which you need to address multiple points, it’s common practice to include your comments in a different colour in the original email.
+This is the best way of ensuring that all the important information is clear, concise and easy for the reader to understand and address.
+When replying to an email in which you need to address multiple points, it’s common practice to include your comments in a different colour to the original email.

 So a response should be as follows: